paveltimofeev/screens.io/tasklist.md

 -- Frontend: Comparer view - Implement Difference/Test Result/Reference/Comparer switch Data Actions
 -- Frontend: Recent Runs table at Overview page - skip 'Approve' results and add AutoRefresh -- Frontend: Job Page - Implement Data Actions
+-- Frontend: Implement all Data Actions

+- [Bug] Frontend: AutoRefresh should stop after user left page (on ngDestroy) at Overview, ScenarioPage
-- Frontend: Implement Page Actions, Data Actions and Search filter
+- Frontend: Implement Page Actions, and Search filter
 - Frontend: Hide actions and buttons that not going to be included in MVP, but place all of them into tasklist as items

 - Run scenarios with overridden parameters (scenarios + viewports filtration)